nicopap/cuicui/design_doc/richtext/informal_grammar.md

-Since metadata elements are separated by a comma, the `metadata` text must also escape `,`, otherwise it is considered the end of the value, unless there is an unclosed open parenthesis.
+Since metadata elements are separated by a comma, the `metadata` text must also escape `,`, otherwise it is considered the end of the value, unless there is an unclosed open parenthesis or braces.

 ### Examples